DH-SouthernAfrica/Capacity-Building/README.md

 ## Getting Started

-There are more than one way to get involved with this project, you will be able to see the work done so far on Friday, 19 May.
-You will be able to add your comment and suggestion in github, by using an this online form https://goo.gl/forms/xvOax1e95miiVaIl1 to suggest changes or getting in touch via e-mail with zjsteyn@gmail.com.
+There are more than one way to get involved with this project, work done thus far is available here - [DH-RESOURCES](DH-RESOURCES.md).
+You will be able to add your comment and suggestion in github, by using an this online form https://goo.gl/forms/xvOax1e95miiVaIl1 to suggest changes or getting in touch via e-mail with [zjsteyn@gmail.com](zjsteyn@gmail.com).

 ## Contributing

 Thanks for your interest in contributing to the [Introducing Digital Humanities Project]!
 There are many ways to contribute.

-The roadmap for this project will be available by Friday, 19 May.
+The roadmap for this project is available here: [ROADMAP.md](ROADMAP.md)

-If you are unfamiliar with Github you can contribute or get in touch by adding your comment, suggestion or tool in the following online form: (https://goo.gl/forms/Q6Tz2GletfsMSLGt1)
+If you are unfamiliar with Github you can contribute or get in touch by adding your comment, suggestion or tool in the following [online form:](https://goo.gl/forms/Q6Tz2GletfsMSLGt1)

 If you would like to give github a try, take a look at [CONTRIBUTE.md](CONTRIBUTE.md) for additional ways that you can contribute.